binawork/ktonadaje/README.md

 git checkout develop
 pip install -r requirements.txt
 ```
-#### Prepare local env with autoenv
+#### (OPTIONAL) Set local variables with `autoenv`
-To set up the application with environment variables, we suggest to use
-`autoenv`.
-This program allows us to set commands that will run every time
-we `cd` into our directory.
-In order to use it, we will need to install it
-globally.
-First, exit out of your virtual environment in the terminal,
-install `autoenv`, and then add a **.env** file:
+To set up the application with environment variables you use `autoenv` \([link](https://github.com/inishchith/autoenv)).
+This program allows us to set commands that will run every time we `cd` into our directory.
+In order to use it, we will need to install it globally.
+First, exit out of your virtual environment in the terminal, install `autoenv` and then add an **.env** file:
 ```bash
 deactivate
 pip install autoenv==1.0.0